 I also then pressed it in to the same dab of glue that holds the halo on, for even more staying-power.

 The Finished Angels

 Here you can see the more traditional angels made by my mom, and my more rustic farmhouse-style angels.
 They are both so cute!

 One thing I love about this project is that you can totally customize it to your style, decor and preference!

 These Ribbon Angel Christmas Ornaments are so easy and fun to make, and hold a special place in my heart.
 If you give them a try, I’d love it if you leave me a pic of yours in the comments.

 PS.
-I’d be so grateful if you’d follow me on social media and subscribe via email using the box at the top right of this page, so you don’t miss a thing. 🎄
+I’d be so grateful if you’d follow me on social media and subscribe via email using the box on this page, so you don’t miss a thing. 🎄

-Resources to make your own Ribbon Angel Ornaments:
+Resources to make your own Ribbon Angel Christmas Ornaments:

 In case you’d rather buy than make 🤪: